hpcleuven/VscDocumentation/source/accounts/mfa_login.rst

 are made available to any other client program needing to use that same connection.
 Getting an SSH certificate involves MFA but this only needs to be performed once since a certificate can be used multiple times as long as it remains valid.
+In some cases, agentless options are also possible, see the respective certificate method below.

 There are two ways to acquire such an SSH certificate: